 We stand strong and strive-forward for the equality and equity we know we deserve.
 However, self-care is very, very important.
 As stated, we are proud members of a greater unity, but it is dire to nurture yourself as the unique individual you are.
 Being a part of a minority or oppressed group is a part of you, as many other parts of you add to your whole.
 Taking the time to step back, to heal, to allow yourself to Be, aids your passion in upholding the aspects that make-up who you are.
 Only you know what’s best for you, to be the best self you can and want to be.

 Ironically, though we are all individual, we are all connected by the same energy that is our innate truth.
 That energy is love.
-This going beyond the cliché images of love we are used to receiving through T.V. and music.
-Love being the radiating positivity we gets sparks of every once in a while that has us feel as connected to acquaintances, and even strangers, as we do with people know and hold close.
-Taking the time to get on a meditation routine, or yoga schedule, taking nature walks, dancing, singing, journaling, rearranging when you wake-up and go to bed, sitting silently with a cup of tea, are all ways to tap into love.
+This going beyond the cliché images of love we are used to receiving through T.V. and music and other media.
+Love being the radiating positivity we get sparks of every once in a while that has us feel as connected to acquaintances, and even strangers, as we do with the people we know and hold close.
+Taking the time to get on a meditation routine, or yoga schedule, taking nature walks, dancing, singing, journaling, rescheduling when you wake-up and go to bed, sitting silently with a cup of tea, or just sitting with your stillness, are all ways to tap into love.
 Even realizing you may need to seek professional emotional & mental health is an act of love; not a sign of weakness or failure.
 Maybe even exploring yourself spiritually, with and or without religion.
-Finding a cause, charity or advocacy group that don’t have a direct relation to your sense of self can help connect with your love to to promote others to do so as well.
+Finding a cause, charity or advocacy group that doesn’t have a direct relation to your sense of self can help connect with your love to promote others to do so as well.
 We are all love.